cloudnative-pg/plugin-barman-cloud/web/docs/troubleshooting.md

 **Common failure modes and solutions:**

 1. **"requested plugin is not available" errors**

    ```
    ERROR: requested plugin is not available: barman
    ERROR: requested plugin is not available: barman-cloud
    ERROR: requested plugin is not available: barman-cloud.cloudnative-pg.io
    ```

-   **Cause:** The plugin name in the Cluster configuration doesn't match the deployed plugin or the plugin isn't registered
+   **Cause:** The plugin name in the Cluster configuration doesn’t match the deployed plugin, or the plugin isn’t registered.

    **Solution:**

-   a. **Check plugin registration status**:
+   a. **Check plugin registration:**

    ```sh
    # If you have kubectl-cnpg plugin installed (v1.27.0+)
    kubectl cnpg status -n <namespace> <cluster-name>